kylelang/Introduction-to-R/README.md

 Open the script saved as [`code/00_install_packages.R`](code/00_install_packages.R) in `RStudio`, and run the contents.

-- You can run the commands by selecting all the contents and hitting *CTRL-ENTER* on Windows/Linux or *CMD-ENTER* on Mac.
+- You can run the contents of the script by selecting all the text and hitting *CTRL-ENTER* on Windows/Linux or *CMD-ENTER* on Mac.

 #### Method 2